6453gobind/Email-automation/README.txt

 3.)Import all the libraries

-4.)Run "setting credentials" and type username and password.
+4.)Key can be set anything in bytes .Run "setting credentials" and type username and password.

 # Not to worry because your password is encrypted and saved.
 #You can check your encrypted password in credentials file.